 In summary, if you only have loopback system(s) defined (or no connections defined in your GUI at all), then no license is required for page flip, subpages and HTTP requests to be fully functional.

 iViewer 5 introduces a new Single Page license mode.
 By licensing a device with a single page license, the popup message and subpage limitations are removed, but page flips still remain disabled.

 This is a lower cost licensing method intended for small single page projects.

 You can license a device running iViewer 5 via the LaunchPad website.
-First you add the device to your iViewer licenses page of the LaunchPad website, then a button to license for single page use with appear.
+First you add the device to your iViewer licenses page of the LaunchPad website, then a button to license for single page use will appear.

 By fully licensing a device to run iViewer, you enable page flips and subpages whilst having external communication sockets fully available.

 To learn how to purchase, manage and use your licenses start with this page.